ROS-UWI-Sentry/yolov5/README.md

 NEW_Instructions
 (worked on JetPack version 4.6)

-Set the power mode to MAX.
+1. Set the power mode to MAX.
-Ensure that pip is up to date for Python3 on the AGX. python3 -m pip install --upgrade pip
+2. Ensure that pip is up to date for Python3 on the AGX.
+i. python3 -m pip install --upgrade pip
-Follow the instructions in the following link to Install pytorch version v1.7.0, download the wheel from https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-8-0-now-available/72048
+3. Follow the instructions in the following link to Install pytorch version v1.7.0, download the wheel from https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-8-0-now-available/72048
-Install all the requirements.
+4. Install all the requirements.
-Follow the instructions for torchvision v0.8.1, check below steps in the event an error occurs.
+5. Follow the instructions for torchvision v0.8.1, check below steps in the event an error occurs.
-If there is no error with pip3 install, skip this step, else if there is an error; may need to run: export OPENBLAS_CORETYPE=ARMV8 https://forums.developer.nvidia.com/t/error-when-install-pytorch-in-xavier/172901/4?u=iandanielsooknanan
+6. If there is no error with pip3 install, skip this step, else if there is an error; may need to run: export OPENBLAS_CORETYPE=ARMV8 https://forums.developer.nvidia.com/t/error-when-install-pytorch-in-xavier/172901/4?u=iandanielsooknanan
-If there is an error then try: sudo chown -R uwi-sentry-agx /home/uwi-sentry-agx https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-10-now-available/72048/667?u=iandanielsooknanan
+7. If there is an error then try: sudo chown -R uwi-sentry-agx /home/uwi-sentry-agx https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-10-now-available/72048/667?u=iandanielsooknanan
-Where uwi-sentry-agx is the username of the system Install these dependencies: python3 -m pip install --user numpy scipy matplotlib ipython jupyter pandas sympy nose Install seaborn python3 -m pip install seaborn
+Where uwi-sentry-agx is the username of the system
+8. Install these dependencies:
+i. python3 -m pip install --user numpy scipy matplotlib ipython jupyter pandas sympy nose
+9. Install seaborn
+i. python3 -m pip install seaborn
-Clone YOLOv5
+10. Clone YOLOv5
 git clone https://github.com/ultralytics/yolov5.git
-Go into YOLOv5 directory and install requirements: pip3 install -r requirements.txt
+11. Go into YOLOv5 directory and install requirements:
+i. pip3 install -r requirements.txt
- Change python version check from 3.7 to 3.6.9 in utils/general.py line 111
+12. Change python version check from 3.7 to 3.6.9 in utils/general.py line 111
-Since this YOLOv5 version is older, it will try to auto-download newer models, therefore you must download yolov5l6.pt from version 5 under the assets dropdown: https://github.com/ultralytics/yolov5/releases/tag/v5.0 Run yolov5 with rosbridge open and a webcam attached
+13. Since this YOLOv5 version is older, it will try to auto-download newer models, therefore you must download yolov5l6.pt from version 5 under the assets dropdown: https://github.com/ultralytics/yolov5/releases/tag/v5.0
+14. Run yolov5 with rosbridge open and a webcam attached

 Watch out for old models versions: download from version 5 assets yolov5l6.pt